trailofbits/algo/docs/troubleshooting.md

 	- The adapters you just uninstalled should come back

 The VPN connection should work again

+### IPsec: Difficulty connecting through router

+Some routers treat IPsec connections specially because older versions of IPsec did not work properly through [NAT](https://en.wikipedia.org/wiki/Network_address_translation).
+If you're having problems connecting to your AlgoVPN through a specific router using IPsec you might need to change some settings on the router.

+#### Change the "VPN Passthrough" settings

+If your router has a setting called something like "VPN Passthrough" or "IPsec Passthrough" try changing the setting to a different value.

+#### Change the default pfSense NAT rules

+If your router runs [pfSense](https://www.pfsense.org) and a single IPsec client can connect but you have issues when using multiple clients, you'll need to change the **Outbound NAT** mode to **Manual Outbound NAT** and disable the rule that specifies **Static Port** for IKE (UDP port 500).
+See [Outbound NAT](https://docs.netgate.com/pfsense/en/latest/book/nat/outbound-nat.html#outbound-nat) in the [pfSense Book](https://docs.netgate.com/pfsense/en/latest/book).

 ## I have a problem not covered here